jrt5/Reproducibility-in-Cricket/paper_rob_working-.md

 Dhoni is renowed for being one of the worlds best closers but we can see it seems as though in the middle he is letting the game get out of hand.
-How can one of the worlds best closers
+How can one of the worlds best closers consistently put his teams in worse positions?

 ## notes for James